Agenda

 Ralph Kirby Ralph Kirby CE Europa's archive

-We have written a lot about the glorious and legendary team which CE Europa was on 1920’s; with chairman Matas in charge and a fantastic new wave of players that achieved historic milestones for the club.
-However, not much has been said about the man, who, like an alchemist, transformed all this innate talent into gold.
+We have talked a lot about the glorious and legendary team of Europa of the 1920s, with president Matas in charge and a fantastic new wave of players that achieved historic milestones for the club.
+However, sometimes it can be easy to forget the man who, like an alchemist, transformed all this innate talent into gold.

 We are talking about Englishman Ralph Kirby.
-Born on March 18th, 1884 in Birmingham, his father was a train driver who was involved in a dramatic train crash which he survived miraculously uninjured.
-Although growing surrounded by railway locomotives and carriages, young Kirby began playing football for his parish team, Saltley Baptists.
-That was when he began to attract serious attention as a talented right winger.
-While doing his military service in the RAMC (Royal Army Medical Corps) during the 1904-1905 season, he stood out as both a footballer and an athlete, participating in many running competitions.
+Born on the 18th of March 1884 in Birmingham, Kirby’s father was a train driver who was involved in a dramatic train crash, which he survived miraculously uninjured.
+Although growing up surrounded by railway locomotives and carriages, the young Ralph began playing football for his parish team, Saltley Baptists, which was where he started to attract serious attention as a talented right-winger.
+While doing his military service in the RAMC (Royal Army Medical Corps) during the 1903-04 season, he stood out as both a footballer and an athlete, participating in many running competitions.